swkkd/gowebapi/docs/EnumerationSetApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **EnumerationSetGetSecurityEntryByName**
-> SecurityEntry EnumerationSetGetSecurityEntryByName(ctx, name, webId, optional)
+> SecurityEntry EnumerationSetGetSecurityEntryByName(a.client.ctx, name, webId, optional)
 Retrieve the security entry associated with the enumeration set with the specified name.

 ### Required Parameters